ksysoev/gotext-translator/README.md

 - Processes gotext JSON format files
 - Identifies and translates only untranslated strings (empty translation field)
 - Model-agnostic architecture with support for multiple LLM providers
-- Current providers: OpenAI and OpenRouter (with more planned)
+- Current providers: OpenAI, Anthropic, and OpenRouter (with more planned)
 - Preserves JSON structure, placeholders, and special formatting
 - Configurable via file or environment variables
 - Interactive translation process with progress tracking